DioxusLabs/docsite/docs-src/0.4/en/reference/fullstack/server_functions.md

 ### Server code

-In the server code, first you have to set the network address where the server will listen to.
+In the server code, first you have to set the network address and port where the server will listen to.

 Afterwards, you have to register the types declared in the server function macros into the axum server.
 For instance, consider this server function: